 Discover a high quality Animal Science university with a reasonable cost in the Middle Atlantic region using the rankings listed here.
-Animal Science colleges in the Middle Atlantic area saw 456 grads in 2015.
+Animal Science colleges in the Middle Atlantic area saw 415 grads in 2017.
 Beginning their careers, these grads will earn about $31,092 and $52,791 mid-career.
 Some of the many factors included in pinpointing the Middle Atlantic region's best value undergrad Animal Science degree programs are starting and mid-career incomes.

 To learn more about these as well as other components behind the best value rankings, read the ranking methodology.

 University of Maryland - College Park is a great choice for individuals interested in an Animal Science major.
-Based in College Park, Maryland, supplies a safe and sound, suburban atmosphere for scholars.
+Based in College Park, Maryland, UMCP supplies a safe and sound, suburban atmosphere for scholars.

 It's hard to beat Cornell University if you wish to study Animal Science.
-Graduates from the animal science program at Cornell University earn 26.0% above the the typical college graduate in this field.
+Graduates of the animal science program make around $40,220 in their early career salary and $65,452 in their mid-career salary.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 It's difficult to beat Pennsylvania State University - Main Campus if you wish to pursue Animal Science as a major.
 Students who graduate from the animal science program make an average of $35,941 in the first five years of their career and $56,502 after their first five years of their career.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.

 University of Delaware is a good choice for students pursuing an Animal Science degree.
 Graduates from the animal science program at University of Delaware earn 12.4% above the the standard college grad in this field.
-The destination of Newark, Delaware, is nice for individuals who favor a quiet, suburban region.
+This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.

-You might want to commit to an ACT prep course before taking the test because the average ACT score is 26.Freshmen are not required to live on-campus at University of Delaware.
+You might want to commit to an ACT prep course before taking the test because the average ACT score is 26.
+Considering that 7.0% of student loan borrowers are in default, U of Delaware's default rate of 2.0% is impressive.
 A virtual tour is a great way to explore University of Delaware.